logo for pulau-pangkor.com

 By boat

 After arrival in Lumut, you have to take the ferry to Pulau Pangkor.
-The ferry leaves every 15 minutes during the day.
+Ferries leaves every 30 minutes during the day.
 It takes about 40 minutes to the ferry port of Pangkor Town.
+Remember the last ferry leaves Lumut at 8.30PM.
+You can find the full schedule here

 There are different companies running the service: